about pass the feather

 Iehstoseranón:nha

-Dawn is the founder and president of the Indigenous Arts Collective of Canada (a Canada Not-for-profit Corporation & registered charity) and owner at Pass The Feather.
+Dawn is the founder and president of the Indigenous Arts Collective (a Canada Not-for-profit Corporation & registered charity) and owner at Pass The Feather.

 Dawn is a community-engaged visual and media artist who advocates for equality and facilitates the creation of informed opinions of Indigenous cultures.